Want to turn your gas grill into a smoker? Well, for that my friends, you need to find the best smoker box for gas grill

 We all enjoy the advantages of propane and gas BBQ grills.
 Simply turn a knob, push a button, and fire!
 You got flames and are ready to cook.
 Propane grills are clean, easy to use, and sometimes safer than charcoal grills.

-Propane and gas BBQ grills are easy to operate and convenient; however, there is one significant disadvantage with gas grills, you don’t get the smokey wood flavors you get in charcoal or pellet grills.
+Propane and gas BBQ grills are easy to operate and convenient; however, one significant disadvantage with gas grills is that you don’t get the smokey wood flavors you produced in charcoal or pellet grills.
 Well, there is a way to fix this.
 All you need is a smoker box for your grill.
 Using grills with smoker box setups is straightforward and in this article, we will help you find the right one for you.

 Our Top Picks for the Best Smoker Box For Your Gas Grill

 - Editors Choice – Char Broil Cast Iron Smoker Box

 “Best Cast Iron Smoker Box and best value”

 “Best V-Shape Smoke Box for grills with v shape heat diffusers.